jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 ##### Benchmark: at the speed of your business

 {{% note %}}
-In our data set, the median workflow ran 1.54 times per day, a slight increase from 1.43 times per day in 2022.
-At the upper end of the spectrum, the top 5% of workflows ran 7 times per day or more, on par with what we’ve seen in previous years.
-Overall, the average project had 2.93 pipeline runs in 2023 compared to 2.83 in 2022.
-This uptick in productivity is not especially notable, but when taken in combination with the sharp decrease in MTTR discussed earlier in the report, it may reflect that teams are committing to smaller, more frequent changes to limit the complexity of outages and achieve faster, more consistent feedback on the state of their applications.
+So, in the data the median workflow ran 1.54 times per day, with the top 5% ran 7 times per day or more - not much change from previous reports.
+Overall, the average project had 2.93 pipeline runs in 2023, a slight uptick compared to 2.83 in 2022.
+This uptick isn't much, but when combined with the sharp decrease in MTTR, it could reflect that teams are committing to smaller, more frequent changes to limit the complexity of outages and achieve faster, more consistent feedback on the state of their applications.{{% /note %}}
-{{% /note %}}

 ---

 ##### Throughput is the most dependent on the other metrics

 {{% note %}}
-Of the four metrics measured in this report, throughput is the most dependent on the others.
-How long your workflows take to complete, how often those workflows fail, and the amount of time it takes to recover from a failure all affect your developers’ ability to focus on new work and the frequency of their commits.
-To improve your team’s throughput, first address all the potential underlying factors that can affect team productivity.
+Throughput is the most dependent on the other metrics.
+How long your workflows take to complete, how often they fail, and the amount of time it takes to recover from a failure all affect your developers’ ability to focus on new work and the frequency of their commits.
+To improve your team’s throughput, you have to first address all the potential underlying factors that can affect team productivity, as previously identified.
 {{% /note %}}

 ---